dominikjung42/AIAlgorithmsAndApplications/README.md

-# Course Material 'Building AI-Based Information Systems with Python'
+# Course Material for 'Building AI-Based Information Systems with Python'
 Hello!

 Thanks for your interest in my work and the topic *Artifical Intelligence in Information Systems*.
 In this repository you find my teaching and course material for the course *Building AI-Based Information Systems with Python*.
 Over the last years I have taught this course (or parts of it) at various universities and business schools such as *Darmstadt University of Technology*, or *Karlsruhe Institute of Technology (KIT)*, or the *HECTOR School of Engineering & Managementsupport*.
 I try continuously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.
 If you are interested in general at Data Science and Information Systems you can also take a look at my other lectures (see <a href="https://github.com/Fiddleman?tab=repositories" target="_blank">here</a>).